The Emperor's New School: Continuity and humor

-New School is the second sequel to the 2000 film The Emperor's New Groove, following the 2005 direct-to-video release Kronk's New Groove.
+New School is the second sequel of the 2000 film The Emperor's New Groove following the 2005 direct-to-video release Kronk's New Groove.
 The series is set after the events of The Emperor's New Groove, and premiered roughly a month after the release of Kronk's New Groove.
 Among its sources of humor are several running gags and callbacks to the original film, such as Yzma being harmed whenever Kronk pulls the wrong lever to her secret lab, and Kronk making his signature dish, spinach puffs.
 There are some apparent plot discrepancies between the series and the film.
 For example, Kuzco has reverted to his original narcissistic personality, seemingly undoing the personal growth he underwent over the course of the film.
 Meanwhile, Yzma returns in New School as a human even though she was last seen in the film after being transformed into a cat.
-Kronk references Yzma's feline transformation in the season one episode, "The Emperor's New Pet", and her return to being human is addressed in Kronk's New Groove.

 The series uses physical comedy and wit to appeal to children.
 Jacqueline Cutler, writing for Zap2it, described New School's humor as similar to vaudeville, and cited a scene in which Kuzco flashes his boxers as an example.
 The series also has a similar "self-aware" approach to the original film by continuing Kuzco's dual role as the protagonist and narrator.
 Kuzco talks directly to the audience, like in the film, and edits episodes to fit his preference.
 Examples of this narration include Kuzco stopping a scene to make a sarcastic comment or doodle his ideas on ruled paper.
-The doodles—which became the basis for an entire episode—were one of the series' recurring schticks.
+The doodles, which became the basis for an entire episode, was one of the series' recurring schticks.
 Executive producer Bobs Gannaway described the series as having "postmodern touches" due to these interactions with the audience.

-Inspired by the comic timing of the Austin Powers film series, New School makes frequent use of awkward pauses in its dialogue.
-Jeanne Spreier, writing for The Dallas Morning News, said the show's sense of humor relies on one-line jokes that are more likely to appeal to older children than "youngsters."
+Inspired by the comic timing of the Austin Powers films, the series makes frequent use of awkward pauses in its dialogue.
+Jeanne Spreier, writing for The Dallas Morning News, said the show's sense of humor relies on one-line jokes that are more likely to appeal to older children than "youngsters".
 Spreier noted the storylines dealt with "the more common problems of adolescence" and the school setting was grounded in "decidedly contemporary American attributes", including such clichés as the overachiever (embodied by Malina), subpar cafeteria food, and a physical education teacher who refuses to accept any student excuse for avoiding class participation.
-New School often incorporated "modern-day accoutrements", such as an episode about fictional Inca forms of Christmas (Giftmas) and Santa Claus (Papa Santos).
+New School often incorporated "modern-day accouterments", such as an episode about fictional Inca forms of Christmas (Giftmas) and Santa Claus (Papa Santos).